The ip access-list command options and arguments

 permit FFFFFFFF 0

-The 'show access-lists' command displays all ACLs from all protocols.
-If you want to view only ACLs for the IP protocol, use the 'show ip access-lists' command.
-Following is the example output of this command.
+It displays all ACLs from all protocols.
+If you want to view ACLs only for the IP protocol, use the 'show ip access-lists' command.
+The following is an example of the output from this command.

 Extended IP access list 100